garretfick/garretfick.github.io/_posts/2017-03-20-setting-october-cms-environment-vagrant-and-heroku.md

 git commit -m "Initial commit of website code"
 ```

-**Tip**: If you are running git within the scotchbox, you will need to tell git a little about yourself before you can commit your first change.
+**Tip**: If you are running git within the Scotch Box, you will need to tell git a little about yourself before you can commit your first change.

 ```
 git config --global user.email "your.email@example.com"